arielchuri/Research-and-Development-Methods/Rubric.md

 # Rubric

+## Directions
+1. Student has taken the purpose of all of the directions in the assignment and extended them into a more complex assignment.
+2. The student has effectively and thoroughly executed all of the requirements of the assignment.
+3. The student has minimally executed the directions given or has not executed all of the requirements of the assignment.
+4. The student has minimally executed or skipped most of the requirements of the assignment.

 ## Presentation
 1. Excellent presentation with supplemental elements to aid in understanding.
 2. The Presentation is clear.
 The information hierarchy aids in understanding the document.